Trump offers aid to Venezuela following devastating earthquakes and orders government agencies to prepare to act

 This public exchange between Washington and Caracas would have been unthinkable just six months ago.

-On January 3, 2026, a Delta Force operation supported by the CIA captured Nicolás Maduro and his wife Cilia Flores at the Venezuelan presidential complex and transferred them to New York to face drug trafficking charges.
-Rodríguez took office as acting president on January 5, 2026, and has since adopted a pragmatic stance toward Washington.
+On January 3, 2026, a Delta Force operation with CIA support captured Nicolás Maduro and his wife Cilia Flores in the Venezuelan presidential complex and transported them to New York to face drug trafficking charges.
+Rodríguez assumed the role of acting president on January 5, 2026, and has since adopted a pragmatic stance towards Washington.

-Trump's reference to Venezuelans as "new and great friends" precisely encapsulates that diplomatic shift.
+Trump's reference to Venezuelans as "new and great friends" precisely summarizes that diplomatic shift.

-In addition to the United States, the Dominican Republic, El Salvador, Mexico, Qatar, China, Brazil, and several Caribbean countries also offered assistance to Venezuela following the earthquakes, the most destructive recorded in the country in decades.
+In addition to the United States, the Dominican Republic, El Salvador, Mexico, Qatar, China, Brazil, and several Caribbean countries also offered assistance to Venezuela after the earthquakes, which were the most destructive recorded in the country in decades.

 Filed under: